cloud-gov/cg-site/_kbarticles/2021-05-17-troubleshooting-ssh-connections.md

 excerpt: Some tips and tricks for logging into app instances using SSH
 ---

-**UPDATE: As of November 28, 2022, cloud.gov only supports connecting to applications using SSH over port 2222.
+**UPDATE: As of November 28, 2022, Cloud.gov only supports connecting to applications using SSH over port 2222.
 It is no longer possible to use port 22 to connect to applications over SSH.**

 This post will help you troubleshoot issues when [connecting to your app using SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html).